ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 }
 function deposit(TokenTransfer[] memory tokenTransfers) external payable;
 ```
-* For WETH, put `0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2` in the `token` field and specify the `amount` inside the `TokenTransfer` struct.
+* For WETH, put the WETH address of the respective network in the `token` field and specify the `amount` inside the `TokenTransfer` struct.
 For native ETH, put an empty struct and specify the amount in the value field

 ## Debug cb_ethgas_commit locally
 * To debug without building docker image, expose 20000 port for `cb_signer` in `docker-compose.yml`